If you're wondering what's happening on campus, the College Calendar is the best place to look.

 Designate a contact person within your department to answer questions or accept accommodation requests for your event.
 Place that contact number on all materials concerning your event.

 When you receive a request for an accommodation please consult the list below for assistance in fulfilling that accommodation.
-Examples of typical kinds of requests are: location of handicapped parking places or closer parking for mobility limitations, location of the accessible entrance, wheelchair seating availability, sign language interpreters, real-time captioning, or text in alternative format.
+Examples of typical kinds of requests are: location of accessible parking places or closer parking for mobility limitations, location of the accessible entrance, wheelchair seating availability, sign language interpreters, real-time captioning, or text in alternative format.
 For many of these accommodations, requests must be submitted at least 5 business days prior to the event so please be thoughtful of this both when asking for an accommodation but also when working with the person making the request.
 If the request is not submitted in enough time to provide the accommodation, you must let the requestor know that the College is unable to guarantee that the accommodation can be made.

 - Location of the accessible entrance -